jendatx/Grok-Git/README.md

 (See references at bottom of README for more)

 ## Help
-git help <command>
+'git help some-command-of-interest'
-* e.g. git help commit, or git help add
+* e.g. 'git help commit', or 'git help add'
-* above opens man page, or you can do man git-add
+* above opens man page, or you can do 'man git-add'

 Also see excellent references - like online help - in the References section at bottom

 ## Config
-git config --global color.ui auto
+`git config --global color.ui auto`
-* get auto-colored diff output (easier when comparing stuff
+* get auto-colored diff output for easier comparison of text

-git config --global credential.helper osxkeychain
+`git config --global credential.helper osxkeychain`
-* so (Mac users) won't have to enter creds with every clone/push/pull
+* so (Mac users) won't have to enter creds with every GitHub interaction

 ## Start a Repo
-git init
+`git init`
 * inside a machine's directory, it starts a local repository

 ## Examine a Repo's Commit Log